nxglabs/qik-docs/example/content/Default-functions/Default-functions.md

 •	APPActivation is used to activate app add default data in default classes in that app

-•	and insert the userid in extended user class
+•	and insert the userid in extended user class and entry in Activation class of partners app